Musicians are athletes in lots of ways.

 When Lochte hangs up his Speedos, he plans on hitting the runway.
 From pool to runway, his attitude will bring him success.

 To Succeed: Set a goal about something you believe in and go big when the time comes for you.
-Work hard but don’t stop loving what you do and having fun.
+Work hard but don’t stop loving what you do.

 Be Prepared to Hurt